-- (i) the offeree board must extend the fullest cooperation and convene the general meeting as soon as possible; and - (ii) the offeree board must not, without shareholder approval or consent of the offeror, take or agree to take any action listed in paragraphs (a) to (e) of Rule 4 after the end of the offer period and until the conclusion of such general meeting.
+- (i) the offeree board must extend the fullest cooperation and convene the general meeting as soon as possible; and - the offeree board must not, without shareholder approval or consent of the offeror, take or agree to take any action listed in paragraphs (a) to (e) of Rule 4 after the end of the offer period and until the conclusion of such general meeting.

-32. Share repurchases
+32. Share buy-backs

-32.1 Code implications of share repurchases
+32.1 Code implications of share buy-backs

-If as a result of a share repurchase a shareholder's proportionate interest in the voting rights of the repurchasing company increases, such increase will be treated as an acquisition of voting rights for purposes of the Takeovers Code.
+If as a result of a share buy-back a shareholder's proportionate interest in the voting rights of the repurchasing company increases, such increase will be treated as an acquisition of voting rights for purposes of the Takeovers Code.
 As a result, a shareholder, or group of shareholders acting in concert, could obtain or consolidate control of a repurchasing company and thereby become obliged to make a mandatory offer in accordance with Rule 26.
 If so the Executive should be consulted at the earliest opportunity.
-In the case of a share repurchase by general offer or an off-market share repurchase, as such terms are defined in the Codes, the Executive will treat an application for a waiver from the requirement to make a mandatory offer in accordance with Rule 26 as if it were an application for a whitewash waiver in accordance with Note 1 on dispensations from Rule 26.
+In the case of a share buy-back by general offer or an off-market share buy-back, as such terms are defined in the Codes, the Executive will treat an application for a waiver from the requirement to make a mandatory offer in accordance with Rule 26 as if it were an application for a whitewash waiver in accordance with Note 1 on dispensations from Rule 26.
 The Executive will normally grant such a waiver if:-

-- the Takeovers Code implications of the share repurchase are disclosed in the repurchasing company's offer document; - (b) the share repurchase is approved in accordance with applicable shareholder approval requirements of the Share Repurchase Code by those shareholders who could not become obliged to make a mandatory offer as a result of the share repurchase; and - (c) a procedure on the lines of that set out in Note 1 on dispensations from Rule 26 of the Takeovers Code and Schedule VI is followed.
+- the Takeovers Code implications of the share buy-back are disclosed in the repurchasing company's offer document; - (b) the share buy-back is approved in accordance with applicable shareholder approval requirements of the Share Buy-backs Code by those shareholders who could not become obliged to make a mandatory offer as a result of the share buy-back; and - (c) a procedure on the lines of that set out in Note 1 on dispensations from Rule 26 of the Takeovers Code and Schedule VI is followed.
 (See also paragraph 9 of Schedule VI.)

-For the purpose of Rule 22, dealings in relevant securities include share repurchases of the relevant securities of a repurchasing company.
+For the purpose of Rule 22, dealings in relevant securities include share buy-backs of the relevant securities of a repurchasing company.